SumoLogic/sumologic-documentation/docs/cse/rules/insight-trainer.md

    * **False positive**.
 Display recommendations only for reducing False Positive resolutions.
    * **False positive & No action**.
 Display recommendations for reducing both False Positive and No Action resolutions.
 1. **show_rules**.
 The types of rules you want to show recommendations for:
    * **All rules**.
-Provide commendations for all rules, not just rules with recommendations to change severity.
+Show all rules that were analyzed, not just rules with recommendations.
    * **Rules with severity recommendations**.
 Provide recommendations only for those rules with suggested changes to their severity.
 1. **deployment**.
 The deployment whose rules you want recommendations for.
 1. **domain**.
 The domain whose rules you want recommendations for.